elunna/hackem/hackem_changelog.md

 - [x] Audo-ID magic flutes and harps on use
 - [x] Auto-ID magic lamps and oil lamps when rubbing
 - [x] Auto-ID loadstones upon discovering the inability to drop them.
+- [ ] Auto-ID flintstones when rubbed on iron weapons.

 - [x] Auto-ID water walking boots
 - [x] A blessed scroll of charging will (in addition to charging the item) also reveal the number of charges and the charge counter.
 - [x] After a while of using a wielded weapon, you will identify it and it's enchantment